Ford of Britain: Post war

-After World War II, civilian production resumed.
+After the war, civilian production resumed.
 Dagenham made 115,000 vehicles in 1946, and factories in Walthamstow in Essex (later London) and Langley in Buckinghamshire (later Berkshire) were acquired.
 The millionth vehicle made since the Dagenham factory started production in October 1931 rolled from the assembly line on 27 August 1946, a cream Ford Prefect 10 hp saloon.

 1950 Dearborn buys back Ford Europe

 Henry Ford resigned in 1945 in favour of grandson Henry Ford II, and died in April 1947.
 Perry, founder-chairman of Ford Motor Company Limited and each of the Ford Group's European subsidiaries, retired in 1948.
 In 1950, Ford's controlling interests in the European businesses were sold to Ford Dearborn.
 In 1953, following the death of its Detroit founder, Briggs Motor Bodies, whose parent provided bodies to Ford America, was purchased, giving the company more control of its supplies and so acquiring plants at Doncaster, Southampton, Croydon and Romford.
 By 1953, Ford of Britain directly employed 40,000 people.